 - Watch for pipes and other obstructions — Make sure you aren’t drilling into things like picture frames, electrical wires, or water pipes.

-Running speaker wire from the inside to the outside shouldn’t be too hard.
+Running speaker wire from the inside to the outside shouldn’t be too hard (just like running any cables in your house with our guide).
 While there are some special considerations to follow, with just some basic tools and a little patience, you can tackle the task quickly.